Kitware/CMake/Help/manual/cmake-file-api.7.rst

       integer 0-based index into the main ``directories`` array.

     ``targetIndexes``
-      Optional member that is present when the project itself has targets, excluding those belonging to sub-projects.
-The value is a JSON array of entries corresponding to the targets.
+      Optional member that is present when the project itself has build system targets, excluding those belonging to sub-projects.
+      The value is a JSON array of entries corresponding to the build system targets.
 Each entry is an unsigned integer 0-based index into the main ``targets`` array.

+    ``abstractTargetIndexes``
+      Optional member that is present when the project itself has abstract targets, excluding those belonging to sub-projects.
+      The value is a JSON array of entries corresponding to the abstract targets.
+Each entry is an unsigned integer 0-based index into the main ``abstractTargets`` array.

+      This field was added in codemodel version 2.9.

   ``targets``
     A JSON array of entries corresponding to the build system targets.
     Such targets are created by calls to :command:`add_executable`, :command:`add_library`, and :command:`add_custom_target`, excluding
-    imported targets and interface libraries (which do not generate any build rules).
+    imported targets and interface libraries that do not generate any build rules.
 Each entry is a JSON object containing members:

     ``name``
       A string specifying the target name.